 - (a) Outdoor Type (25 and 50 yards and 50 meters)-fixed frames may be used for slow fire only.
 Frames which rotate on a vertical or horizontal axis must be used for timed and rapid fire in registered competition.
 Not more than one record target for each competitor will be in firing position at one time. - (b) Indoor Type (50 and 60 feet-fixed frames, target trolleys, or rotating frames may be used.
-No more than one record target for each competitor will be in firing position at one time. - (c) If a registered tournament cannot be completed using turning targets as required by NRA Pistol Rule 6.9 (a), then it shall, at the match director's option, either be cancelled or be completed as an approved tournament.
+No more than one record target for each competitor will be in firing position at one time. - (c) If a registered tournament cannot be completed using turning targets as required by NRA Pistol Rule 6.9, then it shall, at the match director's option, either be canceled or be completed as an approved tournament.
 If the tournament continues as an approved tournament it shall be governed by the rules applicable to approved tournaments.
-National Records are not authorized for approved tournaments.
+National Records are not authorized for approved tournaments. - 6.9 Turning Targets-Turning targets or electronic targets as approved by the NRA are required in order for a match to be a Registered Tournament.